src-d/gitbase/README.md

 You can execute the `SHOW TABLES` statement to get a list of the available tables.
 To get all the columns and types of a specific table, you can write `DESCRIBE TABLE [tablename]`.

-gitquery exposes the following tables:
+gitbase exposes the following tables:

 |     Name     |                                               Columns                                               |
 |:------------:|:---------------------------------------------------------------------------------------------------:|